gdbots/pbjx-bundle-php/README.md

 ```

 ### Twig Function: pbj_template
 Returns a reference to a twig template based on the schema of the provided message (pbj schema).
 This allows for component style development for pbj messages.
-You are asking for a template that can render your message (e.g. Article) as a "card", "modal", "slack-post", etc. and optionally that template can be device view specific _(card.smartphone.html.twig)_.
+You are asking for a template that can render your message (e.g. Article) as a "card", "modal", "slack_post", etc. and optionally that template can be device view specific _(card.smartphone.html.twig)_.

 __Example:__